oebitw/flowers/articles/metrics.md

 ## Retention Metrics

 1) Retained users.
-   -   let's say that 100 users visited out website last month and got activated.
+   -   let's say that 100 users visited our website last month and got activated.
 Then we see this month that 60 of them are actually here again using the website, we would say that our user retention rate is at 60%.

 2) Resurrected users.